MareoRaft/prove-math/text-files/ideas.md

 60. deal with rogue empty plurals.  what have i done!!!
 61. create vertical centering for key and value-block if possible.
 62. after next push to server, check all cookie and oauth things to make sure they work right.
+63. update check-types to 5.  change !nonEmptyString() to emptyString()